cspr-rad/kairos-spec/src/spec.typ

 - Consensus layer: Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
 - Contracts: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions
-- Rollup: Risc0 also combines proofs into a compressed ZKR, posted on L1
+- Rollup: Risc0 also combines proofs into a batch proof, posted on L1
 - L2 nodes: A centralized L2 server connects all other components
 - Data availability: The L2 server offers an interface to query public inputs and their associated proofs as well as the validium's current state

 From a services perspective, the system consists of four components:
 - L1 smart contract: This allows users to deposit, withdraw and transfer tokens
 - L2 server: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state.
-This is also where the ZKPs and ZKRs are generated.
+This is also where the ZKPs and batch proofs are generated.
 // - Web UI: Connect to your wallet, deposit, withdraw and transfer tokens, and query the validium's state and your own balance
 // - CLI: Do everything the Web UI offers, and query and verify the Validium proofs